 Vegetables – I have added bell pepper, carrot, and green onions but you can go ahead and add broccoli, snow peas, mushrooms, green beans, cabbage, bok choy, etc.

 I sometimes add a little chopped kimchi to the rice for an extra kick.
 You can try this version too.

 Eggs – I love to add eggs to my fried rice.
 You can choose to skip it.

 Oil – Use any vegetable oil to make this recipe.

-Heat 2 tbsp vegetable oil in a large skillet over high heat.
+Heat 2 tablespoon vegetable oil in a large skillet over high heat.

-Once the oil is hot and shimmery, add 2 tsp minced garlic and 2 tsp finely chopped ginger and saute for 10-12 seconds.
+Once the oil is hot and shimmery, add 2 teaspoon minced garlic and 2 teaspoon finely chopped ginger and saute for 10-12 seconds.

 Break 2 eggs in the skillet and scramble them.

 Add ½ cup sliced mixed bell peppers and ½ cup cubed carrot and saute for a minute.